 You can hire the builders to install a bed in your garden or you can do it yourself also, giving you here this DIY pallet shed for garden with full step by step instructions, provides all the minute details about construction work and the material used!
 Beefy wooden pillars and slats of pallets have majorly been used to craft the fundamental or basic structure of the shed!

 Before taking a start, the garden space has been leveled and concrete tiles have been placed to ensure a stable base!
 Then slats have been added to gain a bottom or base floor for the shed over which the entire skeleton stands!
-Take a deep view of construction steps given below one by one!
+Take a deep view of construction steps of beautiful pallet projects given below one by one!

 Level up the ground first by adding and removing soil and push the soil layers down hardly to get the solid base for the shed!
 Here concrete tiles have been set to handle the balancing issues of base structure!